What Businesses Get Wrong About Designing for Dyslexia

-Dyslexia is by far the most common learning disability, but plenty of businesses still struggle to build websites that are accessible for people with dyslexia.
+Dyslexia affects one in five people, but plenty of businesses still struggle to build websites that are accessible for people with dyslexia.

 One reason for this?
 Most people have a narrow view of what dyslexia is — and that can influence how they approach the disability.

 For example, it’s true that some people with dyslexia flip similar-looking letters (like p and q) in their head.
 And others experience the sensation of letters that appear to jump between lines or across the page.

 But that isn’t true for everyone with dyslexia.
 And the common solution for these issues — namely, choosing an accessible font — isn’t the right fix for everyone.

 In this post, we share four tips to help you make your digital content accessible for people with dyslexia.

 1. Font Choice Matters, Even if It Isn’t a Cure-All

 When it comes to designing for dyslexia, the conversation usually starts and ends with font choice.
 And that makes a lot of sense.
 Picking an accessible font feels like a simple fix — the kind of checklist item businesses can do once and not think about again.

 As we noted above, however, the spectrum of dyslexia is too broad to be solved by font choice alone.
 But that doesn’t mean you should ignore the value of picking the right font.

 Although the Web Content Accessibility Guidelines (WCAG) don’t require a specific typeface, they do recommend choosing one that is simple and unadorned.
 Here are three things to consider as you evaluate different fonts: